ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 ---
 layout: tutorial
-title: Lab 1 Build A Simple NiFi DataFlow
+title: Tutorial 1 Build A Simple NiFi DataFlow
 tutorial-id: 640
 tutorial-series: Basic Development
-tutorial-version: hdp-2.4.0
+tutorial-version: hdf-2.0
 intro-page: false
 components: [ nifi ]
 ---

-# Lab 1: Build A Simple NiFi DataFlow
+# Tutorial 1: Build A Simple NiFi DataFlow

 ## Introduction

 In this tutorial, we will build a NiFi DataFlow to fetch vehicle location, speed, and other sensor data from a San Francisco Muni traffic simulator, look for observations of a specific few vehicles, and store the selected observations into a new file.
-Even though this aspect of the lab is not streaming data, you will see the importance of file I/O in NiFi dataflow application development and how it can be used to simulate streaming data.
+Even though this aspect of the tutorial is not streaming data, you will see the importance of file I/O in NiFi dataflow application development and how it can be used to simulate streaming data.

-In this lab, you will build the following dataflow:
+In this tutorial, you will build the following dataflow:

 ![completed-data-flow-lab1](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/completed-data-flow-lab1.png)